GandhiCloudLab/watsonx-ai-with-multimodal-llm/readme.md

 }'
 ```

-4. You can also use the postman to call this api.
+4. You can also use the postman to call this API.
     <img src="images/image-11.png">

     <img src="images/image-12.png">